journeyapps/zxing-android-embedded/README.md

 # ZXing Android Embedded

-This is an Android library loosely based on the [ZXing Android Barcode Scanner application][2] for embedding in Android applications.
-This is not affiliated with the official ZXing project.
+Barcode scanning library for Android, using [ZXing][2] for decoding.

-Generally it is recommended to scan a barcode [via intents][3].
+The project is loosly based on the [ZXing Android Barcode Scanner application][2], but is not affiliated with the official ZXing project.

-There are however some cases in which it is not feasible:
+Features:

-* You need to customise the barcode scanning logic.
+1. Can be used via Intents (little code required).
-* You need to customise the UI.
+2. Can be embedded in an Activity, for advanced customization of UI and logic.
-* The users cannot install the Barcode Scanner application.
+3. Scanning can be performed in landscape or portrait mode.

-In these cases, this library may be more suitable.
+4. Camera is managed in a background thread, for fast startup time.

 ## Version 3